brady-aiello/DeepPrint/README.md

 We can just copy this from a log and use it in a test without modification.

 ## How To Use It
-Given the previous sample classes, we just add the `@DeepPrint` annotation:
+Given the previous sample classes, we just add the `@DeepPrint` annotation, and DeepPrint generates the functions.
 ```kotlin
 @DeepPrint
 data class SampleClass(val x: Float, val y: Float, val name: String)